 Coursera for Business has two different payment plans: Team, and Enterprise.
-The Team plan costs the same as Coursera Plus, at $400/user/year.
-The Enterprise plan, aimed at organizations with 100+ employees, provides numerous extra features and costs less per user than the Team plan.
-The exact Enterprise price, however, is reached upon negotiation.
+The Team plan costs $400/user/year.
+The Enterprise plan, aimed at organizations with 100+ employees, provides numerous extra features and costs less per user than the Team plan (at a negotiated price).

-Coursera is an outstanding MOOC website that has earned its place as a leader in the industry.
+Coursera is an excellent MOOC website that has earned its place as a leader in the industry.

-For taking individual online courses or groups of courses (specializations), I consider Coursera to be one of the very best websites out there.
-All their courses are fully accredited, and all certificates are issued by internationally recognized universities.
+For taking individual online courses or groups of courses (specializations), I consider Coursera one of the best websites out there.
+All their courses are accredited, and internationally recognized universities and industry partners issue all certificates.
 Well-built quizzes, high-quality video lectures, and relevant reading materials are something I expect from all Coursera courses, and I have yet to be disappointed.
 The opportunity to audit most of Coursera’s online classes for free is also a splendid opportunity for many students.

-As for Coursera’s new micro-credential solutions, the MasterTrack programs, my personal verdict becomes a bit more complicated.
-On one hand, the MasterTrack programs offer degree-level knowledge for a fraction of the price of an actual degree.
-But, on the other hand, competitors such as edX offer significantly cheaper and more content-rich programs of a similar style.
-Therefore, before investing in a Coursera MasterTrack program, I would suggest that you first check out platforms such as edX.
-Their prices might be more competitive, depending on the specialization.
+As for Coursera’s new micro-credential solution, the MasterTrack programs, my verdict becomes a bit more complicated.
+On the one hand, the MasterTrack programs offer degree-level knowledge for a fraction of the price of an actual degree.
+But on the other hand, competitors such as edX and FutureLearn offer programs that can sometimes be more content-rich and affordable.
+Comparing the specific programs you are interested in across platforms is essential.

-The selection of online degrees available on Coursera is also one of the very best out there.
-With competitive price points and excellent universities backing these degrees, Coursera certainly becomes one of the most appealing online degree platforms currently out there.
+The selection of online degrees available on Coursera is one of the very best out there.
+With competitive price points and excellent universities backing these degrees, Coursera certainly becomes one of the most appealing online learning platforms.